elusivecodes/FyreServer/README.md

 **Is AJAX**

-Determine if the request was made using AJAX.
+Determine whether the request was made using AJAX.

 ```php
 $isAjax = $request->isAjax();